dfmdmx/dfmdmx.github.io/mxindustires.md

 **Storefront services:**
 The services must be performed on site.
+  * Live adjustment of parametric products and rendering
   * 2D CAD/CAM g-code file creation
   * CNC machining
   * Semi-automatic PVC edge banding for laminated plywood

 ## Initial products
 The first approach will be to start with some of the most utilitarian home furniture.
 It should be designed only with the materials and production methods provided by the workshop.
 All of these initial product will be delivered as parametric files ready to be lived adjusted for the client and ready to send from the Sales department directly into Manufacturing.

 The initial list:
   * Closet
   * Bathroom/Kitchen sink cabinet